VIMALRAJ2006/sdd-vs-vibe-todo-app/README.md

 This project demonstrates the concept of **Vibe Coding** using AI-assisted development.

-## What is Vibe Coding?

-Vibe Coding is a rapid AI-driven development approach where developers directly prompt AI tools to generate code without structured specifications or planning.

 Workflow followed:

 Prompt → Generate → Accept → Run → Fix